How Do Digital Advertising Auctions Impact Product Prices?: Introduction

-In this paper, we explore how the mechanisms by which large digital platforms sell access to consumers affect product prices both on and off the platform.
-We take into account three fundamental aspects of digital advertising.
-First, advertisers can reach their customers on and off the platforms.
-Second, platforms possess valuable data that can enhance matching efficiency.
-Third, on-platform matching between viewers and advertisers is governed by bidding mechanisms.
-Our model considers a monopolistic digital platform that sells access to consumers.
-Advertisers determine their pricing strategy on and off the platform and their advertising strategies on the platform.
+As the market for digital advertising has grown and become more complex, the prevailing mechanisms by which platforms sell ads have also shifted.
+Digital platforms increasingly act as intermediaries that run managed campaigns for advertisers, who set a fixed budget, specify high-level objectives for their campaigns, and leave the task of bidding to ``auto-bidding'' algorithms offered by the platform.
+The most recent estimates suggest that over $80\%$ of digital advertising is now generated by managed campaigns \citep{dgjl22,dmmz22}.
+For example, over $80\%$ of Google advertisers were using automated bidding in 2023.\footnote{ See \url{https://ads.google.com/home/measurement/bidding/}.
+Furthermore, \citet[\S 5.201, \S 5.76]{cma20} reported that 40-50\% of Google's 2019 search advertising revenue in the UK came from advertisers using automated bidding.
+Finally, 90-100\% of UK advertisers on Facebook were using the default auto-bidding feature, which does not allow advertisers to specify a maximum bid.}

-With access to the platform's data, advertisers can offer prices that reflect consumers' willingness to pay.
-This type of third-degree price discrimination broadens the market and enhances the efficiency of matching on the platform.
-Thus, the advertiser is using the additional information to reach more shoppers and improve the matches formed on the platform.
-Off the platform, advertisers lack additional data and offer a uniform price.
-At this price, those customers with values above the product price will receive an information rent, while the others will be priced out of the market.
+In this paper, we provide an equilibrium treatment of how data-intensive mechanisms for selling advertising impact product prices and welfare both on and off the platform.
+Our approach takes two fundamental aspects of digital advertising into account.
+First, consistent with the revenue breakdown described above, platforms possess valuable data that can enhance the matching efficiency.
+Second, advertisers have parallel sales channels, i.e., they can reach their customers on and off the platform.